Richard Bokatola

 Richard Bokatola-Lossombo (born 11 April 1979) is a Congolese former professional footballer who played as a midfielder.
 He spent the majority of his career in Albania, with stints in his native Congo as well as Germany and Thailand.
 He was also a member of the Republic of the Congo national team and was in their 2000 African Cup of Nations squad.

-In 2003 while he was in Albania, he was involved in a collision involving two pedestrians where he hit the couple waiting for a bus on the side of the road with his car travelling at 60 mph, killing them both instantly.
+In 2003 while he was in Albania, he hit a pedestrian couple waiting for a bus on the side of the road with his car travelling at 60 mph, killing them both instantly.
 He was charged with vehicular homicide and faced a five-year jail, but he was eventually released in December and returned to playing for Vllaznia Shkodër.